Ask your plant question

 Also, never allow lawn grasses or any other plants to grow at the base of citrus trees.
 This is because fungus is the potential lethal enemy.
 Also, mulch is always wrong ...soil needs to be bare

-Planting new citrus trees, you should provide full sun, fertile soil, very well-drained, preferably on a raised bed/mound.
+Planting new citrus trees, you should provide full sun, decent soil, very well-drained, preferably on a raised bed/mound.
 Raising the soil 12 inches or more is advised to insure drainage

 Citrus is very fussy for proper food.
 Because soil conditions in Florida are generally organically poor and because citrus is not tropical, proper fertilization is a must for good health and good fruit production